-- You will find out your offer of a school place from 9am on 16 April 2020.
-Other applicants must wait for their offer letter which will be posted by second class mail on 16 April 2020.
+- You will know your child’s offered school on the morning of 19 April 2022.
+Other applicants must wait for their offer letter (posted second class on 19 April 2022).

-- Applicants are sent an email confirming their application has been received.
+- You are sent an email confirming receipt of your application and showing your preferred schools.

-You should read our Primary School Admissions Guide before starting your application.
-The guide provides information on how your application will be considered for each school and contains details of the admission policies of Reading schools.
-If you would like a paper copy of the guide, please contact the school admissions team on 0118 937 3777.
+You should read our Admissions to Infant, Junior & Primary Schools Guide before starting your application.
+The guide provides information on how your application is considered for each school and contains details of the admission policies of Reading schools.
+If you would like a paper copy of the guide, please contact the School Admissions Team on 0118 937 3777.

-Please note that some schools also have a supplementary information form (SIF) that you may wish to complete in addition to your application to us.
-Please see the Supplementary Information Form (SIF) section below for more information.
+Please note that some schools also have a supplementary information form (SIF) that you may wish to complete in addition to your application form.
+Please see below for more information.

 Supplementary Information Forms (SIFs)